Angelique Kerber: 2003–2011: First WTA Tour final and US Open semifinals

-2012: Career breakthrough, Wimbledon semifinals, first title wins and rise to top 5
+2012: Wimbledon semifinals, first title, top 5

 Kerber's first tournament of 2012 was the Auckland Open where she reached the semifinals, falling to eventual runner-up Pennetta.
 At the Australian Open, Kerber was seeded at a Grand Slam tournament for the first time, and made the third round where she lost to fourth seed Maria Sharapova.
 As a result, Kerber rose to a new career-high ranking of world No. 27.
 She then competed in her first Fed Cup tie in almost five years, where Germany faced defending champions Czech Republic in the quarterfinals, and won her only rubber, defeating Lucie Hradecká in straight sets but the Germans lost the tie 1–3.
 At her next tournament was in Paris, Kerber lifted her maiden WTA singles title.
 After seeing off Lucie Šafářová and Niculescu to make the last eight, she upset top seed Sharapova in straight sets.
 Kerber then beat Yanina Wickmayer in the last four, and faced second seed Bartoli in the final, seeing off the home player in three sets to win the title.
 She then suffered an early loss at the Qatar Open in hands of unseeded Bulgarian Tsvetana Pironkova in the second round.

 Kerber's continued her surge up the rankings through the coming three months, that culminated in her cracking the top 10 rankings for the first time in her career.
 She started with a semifinal appearance at the Indian Wells Open.
 Seeded 18th with a bye in the first round, she moved past three Americans in Sloane Stephens, Vania King and Christina McHale, the second one via a walkover.
 Kerber then upset eighth seed Li Na in the quarterfinals, but was stopped by world No. 1 and eventual champion Victoria Azarenka in the last four.
 Her ranking improved to a career-high world No. 14 as a result.
 In Miami, Kerber was upset in her opener by Zheng Jie.
 Her next stop was indoors, at the Danish Open where she was the second seed.
 In her opener, she struggled past Stéphanie Foretz Gacon and then defeated Anne Keothavong and fellow German Mona Barthel.
 After that, she defeated third seed Jelena Janković to reach her second final of the year.
 She won the title by defeating the top seed and defending champion Caroline Wozniacki in straight sets.